leecourt98/leecourt98.github.io/_posts/2018-10-23-first-post.md

 date: 2018-10-23
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+Finally got around to putting this website together, now powered by [Jekyll](http://jekyllrb.com)!
+Plus, I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.